 On September 10, 2016, the District executed an operating lease for office space.
-The initial term of lease begins November 1, 2016 and ends on November 1, 2019 with a base rent of \$1,497 per month.
-The District has the option to extend the initial term of the lease for one additional period of 3 years, commencing on the last day of the initial term.
+The initial term of lease began November 1, 2016 and ended on November 1, 2019 with a base rent of \$1,497 due monthly.
+In 2019, the District exercised the option to extend the initial term of the lease for one additional period of 3 years, commencing on the last day of the initial term.
+In July 2022, the District renewed the operating lease for office space for an additional twenty-four months through July 8, 2024 with a base rent of \$1,497 due monthly.
 During the current fiscal year, the District made total lease payments in the amount of \$17,964.